Comprehensive Auto Insurance Claims in 2025 (Detailed Overview)

 How to File a Comprehensive Auto Insurance Claim

-- Damage caused by floods, hurricanes, tornadoes, or hailstorms
+- Damage caused by floods, fires, hurricanes, tornadoes, or hailstorms

-- Damage from tree branches, hail, or debris falling on your car
+- Damage from tree branches or debris falling on your car, including windows and the windshield

-- Damage caused by hitting a deer or another animal
+- Damage caused by animals or by hitting an animal, including deer

 - Damage resulting from riots or civil unrest, such as looting or vandalism